 1959 – The institute recruits noted biochemist A. Baird Hastings from Harvard University, whose laboratory conducts basic science.
 The next year he receives a seven-year grant from the National Institutes of Health, although he had only requested a grant for three.
 In the meantime, the institution is preparing to build a major research laboratory building, the Timken Sturgis Research Laboratories, completed in 1965.

 1961 - Pioneering immunologist Frank Dixon and four of his colleagues (William Weigle, Joseph Feldman, Charles Cochrane, and Jacinto Vazquez) arrive from the University of Pittsburgh on July 1, establishing a Division of Experimental Pathology.
-They were drawn to the institute by the freedom to pursue research without the administrative constraints of a typical university.
+They were drawn to the institute by the freedom to pursue research without the administrative constraints of a typical university, as well as the beginnings of a biomedical research cluster in the area.
+(See Dixon scrapbooks.)

 1962 –Biochemist Frank Huennekens arrives from the University of Washington Medical School to head the Biochemistry Division.
-Three years later, microbiologist John Spizizen arrives from the University of Minnesota to establish a Division of Microbiology.
+Three years later, microbiologist John Spizizen arrives from the University of Minnesota to establish and lead a Division of Microbiology.
+(See the Scientific Reports from this period for more information.)

 1970 –Dixon is appointed chair of the biomedical research operations as well as continuing his position as head of the Division of Experimental Pathology.
 Dixon's responsibilities at Scripps Clinic and Research Foundation expand further in 1974 when he is named director; Keeney remains president.